-Rachel has a commercial and common law practice, with particular specialisms in (i) commercial & insurance, (ii) product liability and personal injury, (iii) banking & finance, and (iv) property, company and trusts.
-In each of these fields, she has conducted claims on her own account and as a member of a team.
-She has significant experience of group litigation, having been instructed as a junior on the Construction Industry Vetting Information Group Litigation and having also worked on two leading environmental group actions in chambers.
+Rachel has a commercial and common law practice, with particular specialisms in (i) commercial & insurance, (ii) product liability and health and safety, (iii) banking and finance, and (iv) property, company and trusts.
+In each of these fields, she has conducted claims on her own account and as a member of a larger counsel team.
+She is an experienced advocate with a busy court practice.

 Prior to coming to the bar, Rachel was an advertising executive at one of London’s leading independent media agencies.
 Before commencing pupillage, she also spent a year working as an adjudicator at the Financial Ombudsman Service, where she specialised in banking and insurance disputes.
 Her experience in those fields enables her to bring pragmatism and a commercially-sensitive approach to litigation.
 In January 2013, Rachel also spent one term as Judicial Assistant to Mummery LJ in the Court of Appeal.